wilfred11/self-attention/readme.md

 The Query matrix acts as the part of a token’s meaning that is being searched, for similarity.
 Key acts as the part of all other tokens’ meanings that Query is compared against.
 This comparison is done by the dot-product of their vectors which results in the pairwise similarity measures, which is then turned into pairwise weights by normalizing (i.e. Softmax).
 Value is the part of a token’s meaning that is combined in the end using the found weights.

-As the transformer gets trained, the weights for Q, K, V are adapted.
-If the model is mostly trained on predicting the next word in a sentence, the weights of these matrices will be adapted accordingly.

 #### Query

 Query (Q): What am I looking for?